 The trees known to have grown in the region of Abraham’s ancestors include acacia, cedar, date nut palms, sycamore fig trees and baobab.
 Let's consider the significance of each of these.

-An acacia tree in East Africa
+Acacia tree in East Africa.

 Acacia (Hebrew: sittah; Egyptian: sunt) and cedar (Hebrew: 'erez; Egyptian 'arz) were used in the construction the Tabernacle and later in the construction of the Temple built by Solomon.
 Both trees are drought resistant and fragrant.
 Acacias grow into spreading shrubs and thorny trees with clusters of fragrant, yellow-orange puffball flowers that attract bees.
 Cedar is in the pine family and once grew in abundance in the mountains of Lebanon.
-The sea-faring Egyptians used cedar to build their ships and they used cedar oil in embalming the dead.
+The sea-faring Egyptians used cedar to build their ships and cedar oil for embalming the dead.

 Some scholars believe that the fruit eaten by Eve in Eden came from Sycamore Fig tree (Ficus sycomorus).
 In many works of art the fruit is shown as an apple.
 An older tradition maintains that the fruit was a fig growing on the Sycamore figs trees which grew near the rivers in the region of Eden.
 This tradition is also represented in paintings by the fig leaves covering Adam and Eve's private parts.